+The Company, a private company limited by shares, incorporated and domiciled in the United Kingdom (UK), provides sales and corporate administrative services and operational assets to the IWR business.
 The principal accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all years presented, unless otherwise stated.